230701292-Sanjeev-Aditya/CS23432-SC/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/0a6536a7-0467-412b-96a2-5420be9d1ddc) and click on Share -> Publish.
+Deployed the Project In Azure DevOps By implementing CI/CD Pipelines.

 ## Can I connect a custom domain to my Lovable project?